Skip to main content

 Where will I go for my lunch?

 As we transition you can continue to receive lunch as normal at the Centre of your choosing.
-With the community hubs, there will be potential for operators to offer a café but more fundamentally the Community Connectors will ensure residents are signposted to the support they need, including local lunch offerings such as the local pub providing a hot lunch and a jazz band as entertainment on Wednesdays.
+With the Community Hubs, there will be potential for operators to offer a café but more fundamentally the Community Connectors will ensure residents are signposted to the support they need including local lunch offerings.

 Can this transformation wait until the outcome of local government reorganisation?